 There is a length, width and height ratio that’s critical to minimizing the low-frequency energy issues within your room.
 Almost any room regardless of size unless you get into the thirty, forty, fifty-foot dimensions is going to have some kind of low-frequency issue.
-Can we resolve all those issues by correctly identifying the width, height and length of the room?
+Can we resolve all those issues by correctly identifying the width, height, and length of the room?
 No, but we can minimize the impact low-frequency pressure issues have on our volume and dimensions.
 We can find a good set of dimensions that will minimize those.

 Why minimize them?
 Because it costs less.
-Might cost us a little more to get a little bit of a larger room than we planned, a foot or two here or there, but in the end the treatment that we’ll have to use to minimize the issues caused by poorly selected room dimensions will be less.
+It might cost us a little more to get a little bit of a larger room than we planned, a foot or two here or there, but in the end, the treatment that we’ll have to use to minimize the issues caused by poorly selected room dimensions will be less.
 So it’s all about planning.
 You have to plan your goals for the room, what is the sonic signature of the room that you’re after and then let’s deal with the dimensions of the room so that we minimize the pressure issues, the reflection issues within the room and we have to use less treatment.
 Less treatment is less money.

 I see this all the time.
 There is a correct position for an energy-producing source within a room, a speaker, to minimize pressure issues.
 Finding that particular position is key and it’s not a position that’s necessarily going to look good in the room or is necessarily convenient based on your particular situation.
 The room defines where your monitors go, the room defines where your speakers go.
 You have some flexibility here but there is a position in your room for an energy-producing device, your speaker, to minimize its impact in the room.

 The speaker and the room have to get along.
 They’re going to be married, they have to get along, okay.
 Now they’re not going to get along all the time.
 Sometimes the speaker is going to create too much energy within the room and the spouse is not going to be happy with that, the room.
 So it’s going to voice its disapproval and we’ve all been through that.
 The bottom line here is there’s a balancing act that you have to achieve and you have to look at these things ahead of time, they’re all part of planning.
 It’s much easier to move a line on a piece of paper an architectural drawing, than it is to move a wall already built.
 So give that some consideration.

 So we kind of overlook the ceiling and the floor material composition.
 So we want to treat all room surfaces so we have complete control, well as much control as we can, get within our rooms.
 So, do decide on your goals for the room.
 What are you trying to do?
 Are you mainly with classical recordings and you want that headphone analytic complete separation of all sounds so you can hear everything?
 Then you probably want a dead front end and a live-end rear end.
 If you’re doing other types of music maybe you want something a little bit different.
 But you need to decide on your goals for your recording room set up..

 I can’t emphasize this enough.
 If you don’t achieve this, and I see it every day, you’re going to constantly be working uphill to solve the issues and someday you just throw up your hands and go “well I guess I can’t get rid of that forty-cycle problem that I have because of my room dimensions”.
 So you work around it.
-In your working environment you don’t want a situation where you’re working around issues within the room.
-Moving your head from side to side, standing up going behind the listening, position and monitoring.
+In your working environment, you don’t want a situation where you’re working around issues within the room.
+Moving your head from side to side, standing up going behind the listening, position, and monitoring.
 I see that a lot, I don’t want that.
-A little bit of planning up front goes a long, long way.
+A little bit of planning upfront goes a long, long way.
 Make sure your monitors are positioned correctly and do treat all room acoustic surfaces.

 I see this all the time.
 I saw a control room the other day where their left and right channels were positioned unequally with their seated position.
 So we had a very short distance from the right channel and a very long distance from the left channel, not to mention the fact that the right channels in a corner which we all know that that’s a big taboo.
 So at the listening position, the reflections from the sidewall are going to have unequal time signatures.
 So image, focus, sound stage, all going to be discombobulated if you will.
 So we want to have those monitors positioned so that the distances from the sidewall are equal, this is critical in your recording room set up.

 That’s a situation that occurs with monitors in their field listening.
 If your console and speakers are too close together you have to realize that the energy is bouncing off the console and into your ears.
 So we want to make sure that the height of the monitors versus the console, is at the right angle so we minimize the reflections.
 A lot of times I see the speaker sitting right on the console.
 Not good.

 If you raise that speaker 12-inches the sound’s completely different so you want to find that magic area between your listening position, or your monitoring position/your ears, and the monitor and be very careful with that because that’s a huge coloration in your mix.
 You are actually interjecting a total quality into your mix that’s not there, by having your speakers positioned incorrectly.
 So comb filtering off the console you need to be very careful with that.

 I see this constantly with people.
 I go into a studio and they say “well I got a problem at 60 cycles, I got a problem at 80 and here’s what I do”.
-Well they move their chair.
+Well, they move their chairs.
 They go “it’s not over here, well it’s a little bit worse over here”.
 Those issues can be resolved.
 We do have the technology today to resolve them.
 If you’re going to spend 8, 10, 12, 14 hours a day in this environment producing income for yourself, why do you want to make your life more difficult?
 Identify the problems and treat them with the appropriate technology so that you’re not working around the issue.